anomaly/prestans-docs/source/validation.rst

 If you read your response from a persistent store you would be required to convert that object (typically by copying the values) to a similarly formatted Prestans REST model.
 Prestans features :doc:`data_adapters` which automate this process.

-prestans allows clients to dynamically configure the response payload by sending a serialized version of an Attribute Filter as the HTTP header ``Prestans-Response-Attribute-List``.
+Prestans allows clients to dynamically configure the response payload by sending a serialized version of an Attribute Filter as the HTTP header ``Prestans-Response-Attribute-List``.
 This allows the client to adjust the response from your API without you having to do extra work.
 Of course the server has the final say, if your handler outright sets a rule there's nothing a client can do to override it.

 The response object that your handler has access to has a reference to an :ref:`attribute_filters` which is made up of the rules defined by your ``response_template`` with the client's request preferences applied, accessible at ``self.response.attribute_filter``.
 If your handler changes the state of the attribute filter before the verb method returns, Prestans used the modified state of the attribute filter, giving you the final say.